 The most remarkable descent was made by the Canadian film director James Cameron in 2012.
 He reached the bottom of the Mariana Trench in the submersible vessel named Deepsea Challenger.
 In the process, he set a new world record depth for a solo descent.

 Answering to some fundamental questions and addressing widespread curiosities, the expeditions have helped heed to some of them.
 The deep-ocean dredges and unmanned subs have given glimpses of large creatures living at the bottom of the Trench: Flatfish and Shrimp.
 According to Picard, “the bottom appeared light and clear, a waste of firm diatomaceous zone.”
-On the other hand, marine biologists reflected skeptic views on such sightings.
+On the other hand, marine biologists reflected skeptical views on such sightings.
 Due to high and extreme pressure conditions, they firmly believe in the nonexistence of calcium, which would hence not sustain any vertebrates.
 The absence of calcium would imply that the bones of such creatures would simply dissolve.
-The collections from other explorations have also revealed some gigantic single celled amoebas inhabiting the Trench.
-Featuring size of greater than four inches, they are found in abundance on the seafloor and are also hosts to numerous organisms.
+The collections from other explorations have also revealed some gigantic single-celled amoebas inhabiting the Trench.
+Featuring a size greater than four inches, they are found in abundance on the seafloor and are also hosts to numerous organisms.
 In 2014, a new species of snailfish was discovered at a depth of 26,772 feet and in 2017 at the depth of 26,800 feet.

 Intriguing facts and discoveries of the Trench, have kept mankind hooked on research work.
 An understanding of the survival and existence of animals and organisms under such unfavorable conditions can lead to breakthroughs in medicines and biotechnology.
 Additionally, studying rocks and walls of the Trenches, aid in attaining better knowledge of the Earth’s interiors and tectonic plates-related phenomenon.